jerilj03/snake-io/README.md

 # snake-io
 This project was made to pay homage to the NOKIA snake game.
 It was part of the 2nd semester Engineering C project.
-This project was made by three people - Jeshwanth, Joseph ,Jeril.
+This project was made by three people including me.